 /hardfp, /softfp Requests hardware or software floating-point linkage.
 This enables the procedure call standard to be specified separately from the version of the floating-point hardware available through the --fpu option.
-It is still possible to specify the procedure call standard by using the --fpu option, but the use of --apcs is recommended.
+It is still possible to specify the procedure call standard by using the --fpu option, but ARM recommends you use --apcs.
 If floating-point support is not permitted (for example, because --fpu=none is specified, or because of other means), then /hardfp and /softfp are ignored.
 If floating-point support is permitted and the softfp calling convention is used armasm --apcs=/inter/ropi inputfile.s